Self-concept, Gender Identity and Sexuality

 IV.
 Self-concept

 Just as our perception of others affects how we communicate, so does our perception or view of ourselves.
 But what influences how we see ourselves?
 How much of our self is a product of our own making and how much of it is constructed based on how others react to us?
 How do we present ourselves to others in ways that maintain our sense of self or challenge how others see us?
-We will begin to answer these questions in this section as we explore self-concept, self-esteem, and self presentation.
+We will begin to answer these questions in this section as we explore self-concept and self-esteem.

 Self-concept refers to the overall idea of who a person thinks he or she is.
 If I said, “Tell me who you are,” your answers would be clues as to how you see yourself, your self-concept.
 Each person has an overall self-concept that might be encapsulated in a short list of overarching characteristics that he or she finds important physical characteristics, personality traits, roles/ relationships, skills, talents, beliefs etc. But each person’s self concept is also influenced by context, meaning we think differently about ourselves depending on the situation we are in.